LearningRegistry/LearningRegistry/docs/spec/General_Matter/index.rst

 Learning Registry Overview
 --------------------------

-The Learning Registry [`http <http://www.google.com/url?q=http%3A%2F%2Flearningregistry.org%2F&sa=D&sntz=1&usg=AFQjCNH0Q7yFYPqAD-Zg9qiJ8rq8DVYYKg>`_://`learningregistry <http://www.google.com/url?q=http%3A%2F%2Flearningregistry.org%2F&sa=D&sntz=1&usg=AFQjCNH0Q7yFYPqAD-Zg9qiJ8rq8DVYYKg>`_.`org <http://www.google.com/url?q=http%3A%2F%2Flearningregistry.org%2F&sa=D&sntz=1&usg=AFQjCNH0Q7yFYPqAD-Zg9qiJ8rq8DVYYKg>`_/] aims to make “learning resources easier to **find**, easier to **access** and easier to **integrate** into learning environments *wherever* they are stored -- around the country and the world.”
+The Learning Registry [http://learningregistry.org/] aims to make “learning resources easier to **find**, easier to **access** and easier to **integrate** into learning environments *wherever* they are stored -- around the country and the world.”
 It defines a learning resource distribution network model and a set of open APIs and open interoperability standards to provide three fundamental, enabling capabilities:

 1. a lightweight mechanism to publish (push) learning resources (or metadata or paradata describing the resources) into a learning resource distribution network, independent of format or data type (e.g., resource, metadata or paradata);